 University vehicles are marked with a bumper sticker that asks motorists to report incidents of unsafe driving.
-Unsafe driving reports are received by RM&S, which documents the nature of the complaint and the caller's contact information, and determines the university department/unit using the vehicle at the time of the incident.
+Unsafe driving reports are received by RMS, which documents the nature of the complaint and the caller's contact information and determines the university department/unit using the vehicle at the time of the incident.
 This information is summarized on a report form and forwarded with instructions to the applicable Department Head or responsible official for their information and follow-up.
 Further investigation of the complaint, and any disciplinary or management action, are the responsibility of the immediate supervisor or unit head.

-Anonymous complaints are evaluated by the Director of RM&S for validity, and are not written up or forwarded to the applicable Department Head unless there is a reasonable belief that the report is valid.
+Anonymous complaints are evaluated by the RMS for validity and are not written up or forwarded to the applicable Department Head unless there is a reasonable belief that the report is valid.